Accurate Estimation of Diffusion Coefficients and their Uncertainties from Computer Simulation: Summary and Discussion

 The approximate Bayesian regression scheme presented here provides a statistically efficient means of estimating the self-diffusion coefficient, $\D$, from molecular dynamics simulation data.
 It improves upon textbook approaches by providing accurate point estimates of $\D$ with near-optimal statistical efficiency, while also providing a reasonable description of the uncertainty in these estimates.
 The high statistical efficiency of our method allows for the use of smaller simulations, which can significantly reduce computational costs.
 Overall, our method offers significant advantages over more conventional methods of estimating self-diffusion coefficients from atomistic simulations.
-We have implemented this procedure in the open-source package \textsc{kinisi} \cite{mccluskey_kinisi_2022}, which we hope will support its use within the broader simulation community across a range of materials science contexts.
+We have implemented this procedure in the open-source package \textsc{kinisi} \cite{mccluskey_kinisi_2022}, which we hope will support its use within the broader simulation community.